ElementsProject/lightning/doc/lightning-createinvoice.7.md

 The **createinvoice** RPC command signs and saves an invoice into the database.

-The *invstring* parameter is of bolt11 form, but without the final signature appended.
+The *invstring* parameter is of bolt11 form, but the final signature is ignored.
 Minimal sanity checks are done.
 (Note: if **experimental-offers** is enabled, *invstring* can actually be an unsigned bolt12 invoice).